8 Tips for Packing Your Dishes and Glassware

 Luckily, with a few basic tips, packing even the most fragile dishes and glassware isn’t all that difficult.
 Here’s what you need to know about packing these essential items.

-First, before you even start picking up boxes to pack these items, talk to your Irvine movers.
-Different Irvine moving companies have different rules.
+First, before you even start picking up boxes to pack these items, talk to your moving company.
+Different movers have different rules.
 Most will let you pick and choose the services you want, so if you want to DIY pack, that’s fine.

 However, most of the time when you pack boxes yourself, they aren’t as easy to get insurance on.
 The moving company has no way of knowing when Grandma’s gravy boat got broken – was is during the move or because of your careless packing techniques?